szabgab/code-maven.com/pages/vanilla-javascript-counter.md

 At the top of the file we have two HTML buttons.
 Both have IDs for easier identification.

-The JavaScript code has two functions and then two calls to <b>document.getElementById</b>.
+The JavaScript code has two functions and then two calls to **document.getElementById**.
 These two calls will locate the HTML element with the ID given as a parameter and then connect a function to the "click" event  of each one of them.
 These are the two functions we have.

-This means that when the user clicks on the HTML element with the ID <b>counter</b> the function <b>increment_counter</b> will be executed and when the user clicks on the element with the ID <b>reset</b> the <b>reset_counter</b> function will be called.
+This means that when the user clicks on the HTML element with the ID **counter** the function **increment_counter** will be executed and when the user clicks on the element with the ID **reset** the **reset_counter** function will be called.

 ![](/static/img/vanilla-javascript-counter.gif)